 The easy answer is the mundane matter of supply and demand.
 Nothing can be special when there’s so freaking much of it.
-Submitted as evidence: in 2009, the most recent year this statistic is available, 97,751 albums were released, according to Nielsen SoundScan.
+Submitted as evidence: in 2009, the most recent year this statistic is available, 97,751 albums were released (details of all of their music contracts available), according to Nielsen SoundScan.
 To listen to 97,751 albums would take more than eight years of 24/7 listening.
 If you actually only have a couple of hours a day to listen to music, make that 100 years.
 You maybe should’ve started already.

 Is sand special?
 Is dust?
 The digital age has given birth to an unforeseen, mind-boggling blizzard of music, and it’s piling up far beyond the capacity of the plows to clear roads for us.

 And why is there so much of it?
 Another easy answer: digital technology.
 The famous “barrier to entry” that previously kept the market at a (somewhat) manageable size has been not just breached but obliterated by digital reality.

 Previously, the need for a physical product kept a natural lid on the amount of something that could or would be produced, as there is no economic or logistical reason to produce any product beyond what the market demands.

 In retrospect we can see the inherent wisdom of the physical marketplace.
 This is not to say that the digital marketplace doesn’t have its own wisdom, only that we haven’t located it yet.

 Attempting to protect and limit access to digital files as if they are physical products makes no sense.
 And yet—this is important, folks—pretending that digital files have no value at all, because they aren’t physical products, also makes no sense.

 In the meantime, we are left with a kind of over-production no one could have anticipated in the record store’s heyday.
 We now make far more albums, together, than anyone can market (for any price, even free)—more than anyone can come to terms with in any meaningful way at all.